pythonanywhere/flask-tutorials/tutorial-2.md

 <img width="500" src="/static/images/flask-tutorial-comments-table-after-add-timestamp.png">

 Now let's change our code to use the new column that we've added.
-Go to the tab where you have the Flask code, and change the line that renders the template back to the line we had earlier, which just passes the list of comments through and doesn't pass in a datetime:
+Go to the tab where you have the Flask code, and change the line in the `index` view that renders the template back to the code we had earlier, which just passes the list of comments through and doesn't pass in a datetime:

     return render_template("main_page.html", comments=Comment.query.all())